neherlab/nextalign/README.md

 Nextalign is the viral genome sequence alignment algorithm used in [Nextclade](https://github.com/nextstrain/nextclade), ported to C++ and made to a standalone command-line tool.

-Nextalign performs pairwise alignment of provided sequences against a given reference sequences.
+Nextalign performs pairwise alignment of provided sequences against a given reference sequences using a banded local alignment with affine gap-cost.
-~With subsequent refinement of the alignment using gene information~
+Band width and rough relative positions are determined through seed matching.

-This tools' primary focus is on SARS-CoV-2 genome, but it can be used on any virus.
+Currently, nextalign's primary focus is on SARS-CoV-2 genome, but it can be used on any virus with a sufficiently similar reference sequence (less than a 5% divergence).

-TODO: expand this section and make it scientifically sound
+Nextalign will strip insertions relative to the reference and output them in a separate tabular file.

 ---